- What every physician needs to know:

 What if a patient has rapidly growing symptomatic metastatic melanoma and you cannot get the patient’s tumor analyzed for BRAF mutation due to long delays in getting the outside tissue; would you just empirically administer the BRAF inhibitor?

 While there is a 50% chance for some cutaneous lesions to express this mutation, it would not be a good idea to empirically treat patients without knowledge of their melanoma mutation status.
-If the melanoma does not express the BRAF V600 mutation, it very well could have its growth accelerated.
+If the melanoma does not express the BRAFV600 mutation, it very well could have its growth accelerated.
+Another option is combination checkpoint inhibitor therapy, which can induce rapid control of disease in some patients.

-What if a patient has a BRAF V600 mutant melanoma and has limited asymptomatic disease in lung and lymph nodes for the past several months with little growth, what would you administer interleukin-2, ipilimumab, or dabrafenib plus trametinib?
+What if a patient has a BRAF V600 mutant melanoma and has limited asymptomatic disease in lung and lymph nodes for the past several months with little growth, would you administer anti-PD-1 alone or combination of anti-PD-1 with anti-CTLA-4, or combined BRAF and MEK inhibitor therapy?

 Follow-up surveillance and therapy/management of recurrences.